aubio/aubio/README.md

  - `aubionotes` emits midi-like notes, with an onset, a pitch, and a duration
  - `aubioquiet` extracts quiet and loud regions

-Additionaly, the python module comes with the following script:
+Additionally, the python module comes with the following script:

  - `aubiocut` slices sound files at onset or beat timestamps